le-cmyk/Forexinsight/README.md

 # Interactive Visulalisation of orders – Streamlit

-Tentative of converting a C# projetc in a python one
+Tentative of converting a C# project in a python one

 ## Requirement